 They’ll have to deal with varied terrains comprising steep hills, and dizzying mountain passes to reach the trek’s highest point.
 Trekkers will follow the trail, passing through several villages, crossing suspension bridges, and climbing highlands.

 Of course, there are many twists and turns on the way to the circuit, which increases trek difficulties.
 The rising trails from one steep hill to another make things even worse as it increases the likelihood of altitude sickness.

-Trekkers will get to explore its charming villages and colorful towns, dripped in rich cultural heritage and abundant natural beauty.
-They’ll get to visit some of Manaslus’s iconic cultural and religious heritage, including a few of its ancient Tibetan monasteries and chortens.
+Trekkers will explore its charming villages and colorful towns, dripped with rich cultural heritage and abundant natural beauty.
+They’ll visit some of Manaslus’s iconic cultural and religious heritage, including a few of its ancient Tibetan monasteries and chortens.

-For beginners, Manaslu Trek is a prize worth winning as they’re able to explore the region without having to summit the mountain.
+Manaslu Trek is a prize worth winning for beginners as they can explore the region without having to summit the mountain.
 It’s an incredible experience as well to visit the traditional Nepalese villages and interact with the locals there

 Highlights of Manaslu Trek

-Climb Larkya La, the longest mountain pass in between Dharamsala and Bimthang
+- Climb Larkya La, the longest mountain pass between Dharamsala and Bimthang

 How long is Manaslu Trek?

 Manaslu is one of Nepal’s most exciting trek destinations.
 It’s an unrivaled beauty of nature with impressive geographical landmarks and captivating natural scenery.
 The trek is easily Manang’s most thrilling long-distance walk, but it’s certainly an undertaking.